coderSarthak/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms

-  Added insertion,quicksort and selection sort programs in c++. hope you'll like it i haven't added comments in the same.
+  Added insertion,quicksort and selection sort programs in c++. hope you'll like it.. i haven't added comments in the same.